Veteran and Military Education Benefits

 Military and Veteran Programs and Services (MVPS) Center

 The Military and Veteran Programs and Services (MVPS) Center is located in Zehler Hall 203.
-Our website is udayton.edu/veteran.
-We can be reached by email at email@example.com and by phone at 937-229-5541.
+Our website is udayton.edu/veterans.
+We can be reached by email at firstname.lastname@example.org and by phone at 937-229-5541.
 Our mailing address is: 300 College Park, Dayton OH, 45469-1481.
 Staff are available from Monday through Friday from 8:30 a.m. to 4:30 p.m. eastern.
 Our Student Success Lounge is collocated with our staff offices, but offers extended morning, evening, and weekend hours for student patron use.
 Please review the topic of this catalog titled "Military and Veteran Programs and Services (MVPS)" under the "Student Life and Services" section for more details about the center and services offered.

 Veteran and Military Education Benefits Requests